randamit123/randamit123/README.md

 # 💫 About Me:
-👨‍🎓 **Third-Year Student** at the University of California, Los Angeles (UCLA)
+👨‍🎓 **Fourth-year** at the University of California, Los Angeles (UCLA)
 📚 **Major:** Computer Science & Mathematics
-🤖 **Incoming Embedded SDE Intern** at Amazon
-🧠 **Research Scientist Intern** at Leidos
-🛠️ **GenAI Intern** at Scale AI
 🔬 **Research Assistant** at the Cardiovascular Imaging Research Lab (CVIRL)
 💡 **Background in:** Machine Learning & Software Development

-Passionate about AI, mathematical modeling, and building scalable software solutions.
+Passionate about AI, mathematical modeling, and building scalable solutions.
 Always exploring the intersection of theory and application in machine learning and computational mathematics.

 ## 🌐 Socials: